-- (2) a non-U.S. passport or other government-issued identification evidencing the account holder's citizenship or nationality in a country other than the United States. - c) Where account holder information contains standing instructions to transfer funds to an account maintained in the United States, the Reporting Danish Financial Institution obtains or has previously reviewed and maintains a record of: - (1) a self-certification that the account holder is not a U.S. citizen or resident for tax purposes (which may be on an IRS Form W-8 or other similar agreed form); and - (2) documentary evidence, as defined in paragraph VI.D of this Annex I, establishing the account holder's non-U.S. status. - d) Where account holder information contains a currently effective power of attorney or signatory authority granted to a person with a U.S. address, has an "in care of" address or "hold mail" address that is the sole address identified for the account holder, or has one or more U.S. telephone numbers (if a non-U.S. telephone number is also associated with the account), the Reporting Danish Financial Institution obtains or has previously reviewed and maintains a record of: - (1) a self-certification that the account holder is not a U.S. citizen or resident for tax purposes (which may be on an IRS Form W-8 or other similar agreed form); or - (2) documentary evidence, as defined in paragraph VI.D of this Annex I, establishing the account holder's non-U.S. status.
+(2) a non-U.S. passport or other government-issued identification evidencing the account holder's citizenship or nationality in a country other than the United States.

+(1) a self-certification that the account holder is not a U.S. citizen or resident for tax purposes (which may be on an IRS Form W-8 or other similar agreed form); and d) Where account holder information contains a currently effective power of attorney or signatory authority granted to a person with a U.S. address, has an "in care of" address or "hold mail" address that is the sole address identified for the account holder, or has one or more U.S. telephone numbers (if a non-U.S. telephone number is also associated with the account), the Reporting Italian Financial Institution obtains or has previously reviewed and maintains a record of:

+(2) documentary evidence, as defined in paragraph VI.D of this Annex I, establishing the account holder's non-U.S. status.